 In my post about Private Fears and Personal Demons I promised to talk about some of the fears that we can identify in handwriting.
 So here is one of them – “The inability to assert yourself.”

 This can be a rather debilitating trait because it tends to weaken and dis-empower you.
-Once you are able to identify it you will see quite clearly how this is indeed a fear and how it can hold people back from achieving their goals.
-The inability to assert yourself is a fear that comes in many guises and it can have several repercussions.
+Once you are able to identify it you will see quite clearly how this is indeed a fear and how it can hold you back from achieving your goals.

 But it goes further than that because it can also mean that you are easily dominated and that you could allow yourself to bullied.